MicrosoftDocs/VBA-Docs/api/Access.ListBox.MultiSelect.md

 This property can be set only in form Design view.

-You can use the **ListIndex** property to return the index number for the selected item.
+Use the **ListIndex** property to return the index number for the selected item.
 When the **MultiSelect** property is set to Extended or Simple, you can use the list box's **Selected** property or **ItemsSelected** collection to determine the items that are selected.
 In addition, when the **MultiSelect** property is set to Extended or Simple, the value of the list box control will always be **null**.

 If the **MultiSelect** property is set to Extended, requerying the list box clears any selections made by the user.